AtleSkaanes/Programming-notes/Javascript/Variables/Variables in JS.md

 ### Keywords

-beside types, you can get different variables depending on the keyword you choose to initialize it with
+Beside types, you can get different variables depending on the keyword you choose to initialize it with.